cyantarek/python-django-scrapy-craigslist/README.md

-# Simple Web Based Craigslist Data Scrapper with Auto Email sending
+# Simple Web Based Craigslist Data Scrapper with Auto Email Sending

-This app/software will scrap data (name, url etc) from craigslist.org based on user input query (like: model, budget range etc), scrapping them with Scrapy from all the cities in USA.
-After scrapping, data will be automatically send to user defined email address.
+This app/software will scrap data (name, url etc) from craigslist.org based on user input query (like: model, budget range etc), scrapping them with Scrapy from all the cities in USA(or others).
+After scrapping, data will be automatically sent to user defined email address.

 Basic Django app is used to get user query data from the front end.